Admission Frequently Asked Questions

 Do you bring in guest artists?

-Throughout each year we bring in a variety of guest artists in both ballet and modern dance.
-Sometimes these guests will teach master classes while others remain for extended residencies and stage choreography for our major performances and some will do both.
+Throughout each year we bring in a variety of guest artists in both ballet and contemporary/modern dance.
+Sometimes these guests will teach master classes while others remain for extended residencies and stage choreography for our major performances.
+Click here for a link to our Guest Artist page.

 Do you offer summer programs or intensives?

-Part of our philosophy is to expand the diversity of our students’ experiences.
-The SCCD does not offer summer classes but most of our students attend summer intensives, work at summer intensives or study at private studios during the summer.
+We are currently working toward a TCU Summer Dance Workshop in June 2020.
+Please check back to our website in early fall for details.
+The SCCD does not offer summer school courses but most of our students attend summer intensives, work at summer intensives or study at private studios during the summer.
 Others take summer sessions toward completion of second majors or minors.
 TCU’s Summer Study Abroad programs provide the opportunity to travel while obtaining credit for components of the core curriculum.

 The TCU SCCD hosts Texas Ballet Theater for its summer intensive during June and July.
 Students live in the dorms and dance all day in Erma Lowe Hall.
 Some SCCD faculty members teach during the TBT intensive and SCCD majors serve as counselors enabling them to participate tuition-free in the intensive.
 Attending the TBT summer intensive is a great way for the serious dancer to determine if TCU is a good fit for college.